 I have a brother who’s a couple of years younger than me and he can eat habaneros like they’re jelly beans.
 He’s the only other guy that I’ve encountered.
 I throw up my hands and say, “You’re the king!” as far as anybody I know.

 Scott: What about your fellow members of Chickenfoot?
-Any of them like hot stuff?
+Do any of them like hot stuff?

 Mike: I try to get our band into it.
 Sammy really loves our mustard.
 Joe really loves the regular hot sauce.